Lidia Mannuzzu

 Lidia Mannuzzu (21 April 1958 – 24 October 2016) was an Italian biologist, physiologist and academic.

-Biography

 Early years

 Lidia M. Mannuzzu was born in Sassari, Sardinia, Italy.
 She was the daughter of the writer Salvatore Mannuzzu; and she had a sister, Mary.
 Mannuzzu graduated with honors in Medicine from University of Sassari in 1984, with a thesis on favism.
 She continued her studies at the Max Planck Institute, at Brunel University in London, and Aachen Medical School in Westphalia.

 Immediately after graduation and until 1986, she worked as a researcher in the Department of Biochemistry and Genetics, University of Turin, participating in research on cell membrane of platelets and blood cells that have a fundamental role in hemostasis.

 University of California, Berkeley

 In 1987, she left Italy to pursue a master's degree in physiology at University of California, Berkeley, receiving her Ph.D. in 1990.
 During the 1990s, with her colleagues Mario Morrone and Ehud Isacoff, she studied the voltage-gated ion channel in cells.
 The three researchers developed a new technique to monitor the movement of different amino acids in the ion channel proteins of cell membranes by tagging them with fluorophores.
 The change of the fluorescence of the amino acid probes after electrical stimulation (and related responses by the involved membrane proteins) provided the first real-time measure of protein motion in the channel’s voltage sensor.

 She developed and patented biomedical technologies targeted to the red blood cells processes, and of nervous system cell function.
 In 2000, as a researcher, she became a professor at Berkeley, continuing to study the workings of synapses.
 In 2005, she left Berkeley to found Nano Med Technology, a company that studied the use of new drugs for diseases associated with dysfunction of cellular membranes.

 Many of her studies were published in journals such as PNAS (the official publication of the National Academy of Sciences in the United States), Nature, and Science.